SanjanaHoskote/TCL_WORKSHOP_SANJANA/README.md

 - Error handling

 ### YOSYS
 Yosys is an open-source framework for Verilog RTL synthesis.
 It transforms high-level RTL descriptions into optimized gate-level representations.
 Popular among hardware designers and researchers, Yosys offers a command-line interface and supports various input formats.
 It employs advanced synthesis techniques like technology mapping, optimization, and retiming to generate efficient gate-level netlists.
 With extensive scripting capabilities, it enables customization and automation.
-Yosys empowers designers to implement complex digital circuits effectively.

 ### Output
 ####